silhavyj/KIV-FJP-compiler/README.md

 ### code.pl0

-The instructions into which the source code has been compiled look like this.
+The instructions into which the source code has been compiled look as shown below.
 The first column represents the address the instruction sits at.
 This is comes in handy when analyzing jump instructions, conditional jumps, function calls, etc.

 ```
 [#000] INC 0 5